-The thirteen-day siege of the Alamo ended on March 6, 1836, when the defenders were overrun and killed by Santa Anna’s troops.
-In this age of Twitter and cell phones, it is hard to imagine how slowly news traveled in 1836.
-If today news scampers, in 1836 news moseyed.
-News was disseminated by soldiers on foot, by riders on horseback, by passengers on steamboats.
-For days, even weeks after March 6 newspapers were slow to confirm the fall of the Alamo and continued to print reports that the siege was continuing, that a victory by the outnumbered Alamo defenders was still hoped for.
+But in this age of Twitter, smartphones, and nonstop cable newscasts, it is hard to imagine how slowly news traveled in 1836.
+If today news travels at the speed of light, in 1836 news traveled at the speed of boots and hooves and paddle wheels, disseminated by soldiers on foot, by riders on horseback, by passengers on steamboats.
+There was no telegraph in Texas until 1854.
+For days, even weeks after March 6, 1836 newspapers were slow to confirm the fall of the Alamo and unwittingly continued to print outdated reports that the siege was continuing, that a victory by the outnumbered Alamo defenders was still hoped for.

-This report of March 17 by a New Orleans newspaper was reprinted April 6 in a Connecticut newspaper.
-It reported that the Mexican army had retreated, that reinforcements were being rushed to the Alamo as the siege continued.
+For example, this report of March 17 by a New Orleans newspaper was reprinted April 6 in a Connecticut newspaper.
+The report noted that the Mexican army had retreated temporarily, that reinforcements were being rushed to the Alamo as the siege continued.

-The Nashville newspaper in that same edition of April 8 rewrote the March 29 report of a New Orleans newspaper confirming the death of Tennessee native son Davy Crockett.
-(Crockett technically was born in the state of Franklin, but that’s another story.)
+The Nashville newspaper in that same edition of April 8 reprinted the March 29 report of a New Orleans newspaper confirming the death of Davy Crockett.

 Apartment house on Lipscomb Street.